Recreation & Tourism Management Program Accreditation

 Our undergraduate major in Recreation & Tourism Management is accredited by the Council on Accreditation for Parks, Recreation, Tourism, and Related Professions (COAPRT).
 COAPRT is, in turn, accredited by the Council on Higher Education Accreditation (CHEA).

 Additional evidence of student achievement and academic quality may be discerned in the following documents.
-Please contact Sharon Wilson to obtain copies of these documents.
+Please contact Program Coordinator to obtain copies of these documents.

 - COAPRT Series 7.0 Learning Outcomes Performance